 Why is it important to have financial goals?

 Setting financial goals is a way to plan for the future.
 By planning for things you want to accomplish, you have a better chance of having enough money when the time comes.
 For instance, long-term goals for many people include getting a better-paying job or a promotion, owning a home, starting a family and saving money for their children’s college and weddings.
 Long-term goals are things you want to accomplish in five to ten years.
 Short-term goals are things you’d like to do today, next week or over the next couple of years.
 For many people, short-term goals include finishing their education, getting a new job, planning a wedding, buying a car or taking a vacation.

 Is there a difference in the way I should handle money I am saving for short- and long-term goals?

 Many financial planners say that short-term money should be kept in a savings account, where there is little risk of losing it and where it is easily available.
 You may want to invest the money you are saving for long-term goals in stocks, bonds or mutual funds.
-To find out more about these options, do some research online at financial education websites that do not sell investments, or talk to an investment advisor.
-Talk to several advisors before making a decision on how to invest your money—that way you will get several opinions and reduce the chances of an advisor selling you an investment that is not right for you.
+To find out more about these options, talk to an investment advisor.
+Talk to several advisors before making a decision on how to invest your money—that way you will get several opinions and lessen the chance that the advisor will recommend an investment that is not right for you.